 He nodded again.
 “Yes.
 This place is full of tricks.”

 Yellowbeard was full of tricks.
 But, he was also the shrewdest man I knew in this world.
-Juan was jolly but simple.
-Same for the rest of my starboard watch shipmates.
+Juan was jolly but simple, same for the rest of my starboard watch shipmates.
+Lincoln and Mukki were just lost newcomers like me.
 Bob was still just a happy hippie, I was sure, despite his Road to Damascus conversion narrative.
 If I wanted to understand the World Facing, Yellowbeard was my best partner.
 And, he was apparently one of the six most powerful men on those potholed seas.

 “It’s not random,” I said.
 “The souls that are retrieved.
 The souls that survive, that meet.
 There’s got to be a pattern.”